Keyboardly-App/keyboardly-dev/Addon.md

 InputConnection also possible to commit an image, if the input app support to receive it.
 See [detail](https://developer.android.com/reference/android/view/inputmethod/InputConnection#commitContent(android.view.inputmethod.InputContentInfo,%20int,%20android.os.Bundle)).

-## Dynamic Feature
-Dynamic Feature is base of add on, to get more information see [feature delivery](https://developer.android.com/guide/playcore/feature-delivery)

 ## Keyboard Action View
 Keyboard Action View is base class for view of add on that will show on keyboard.